-Paying close attention to the language of the survey; both questions and answer options is critical.
-Sometimes, we inadvertently, phrase questions that are either confusing or mislead people into making answer choices that are incorrect.
+Pay close attention to the language of the survey; both questions and answer options are critical.
+Sometimes, we inadvertently phrase questions that are either confusing or mislead people into making answer choices that are incorrect.
+Avoid this common survey design mistake by a careful review.

 One such mistake is called Double-Negative or Double-Barreled.